FDA Waited Months to Tell Public about Infected Scopes

 In 2015, the FDA said the scopes should be more thoroughly cleaned with additional steps in the cleansing process.

 However, after a whistleblower contacted the press, an investigation revealed that a defect in the product allows organic tissue to get trapped inside the device, and the manufacturer-recommended cleaning method does not remove the contamination.

 In addition, Congress passed a device ID law that would include ID numbers on medical devices and also in insurance and Medicare records.
 This way, regulators and doctors could more easily figure out which device is harming patients.
 However, a national system has not been implemented by the federal Medicare agency.

 Located in Japan, the three device creators of duodenoscopes are the Pentax divisions of Hoya Corp., Olympus Medical Systems Corp. and Fujifilm Holdings Corp.

 Olympus stated they are not in agreement about the entire report while Fujifilm said their number one priority is patient safety.
 Pentax said they will work with the U.S. government to reduce infections.

-If you have suffered a serious infection due to a defective medical device, contact the personal injury lawyers at the law offices of Pfeifer, Morgan & Stesiak today to discuss your legal options.
+If you have suffered a serious infection due to a defective medical device, contact one of our experienced South Bend personal injury lawyers at the law offices of Pfeifer, Morgan & Stesiak today to discuss your legal options.
 We will fight for your justice.